Doobon coat

 The Doobon coat (Hebrew: מעיל דובון | me'eel Doobon), also called the Dubon military cold weather parka, Dubon winter parka, Dubon parka or IDF winter parka, is an Israeli windproof military winter coat issued to the Israel Defense Forces (IDF) of the State of Israel since the early 1970s.
 It replaced the British-style heavy woollen Greatcoats and Battledress jackets, and US M-1943 and M-1965 field jackets previously worn by Israeli infantry and elite units during the 1967 Six-Day War, the 1967-1970 War of Attrition, and the 1973 Yom Kippur War.
-In Hebrew, the name 'Doobon' means 'Little Bear', because this winter coat makes anyone wearing it look like a teddybear since it's warm as a bear's hug.
+In Hebrew, the name 'Doobon' means 'Little Bear', purportedly because this winter coat makes anyone wearing it look like a teddybear – and by extension because it's as warm as a bear's hug.

 History

 The Doobon coat was first developed and produced in 1971 by the IDF Logistics Corps for its combat troops, being specially designed to keep Israeli soldiers and laborers warm at any weather while operating outdoors for prolonged periods of time.
 Its original colors were olive green for the IDF ground forces and Royal blue for the Israeli Air Force (IAF), Israeli Navy and Israeli security forces personnel.
 These are almost the only colors in which is manufactured to date, although Khagor ("חגור") Ltd. received a concession to use the Doobon brand for coats that are marketed for sale to both IDF soldiers and Israeli civilians.